mdsufyanuddintaha/Queryfix/README.md

 1. Go to https://vercel.com and sign up / log in (use "Continue with GitHub")
 2. Click **Add New → Project**
-3. Find and select your `helpdesk-ticketing` repository
+3. Find and select your repository
 4. Click **Import**
 5. In the **Environment Variables** section, add all four variables: